Research

 Current program of research

-The work begins from a simple concern: too many literacy assessments still rest on narrow, standardised models of writing even as students and workers are asked to communicate across linguistic, cultural, and technological boundaries shaped by AI, misinformation, and widening social inequities.
+The work begins from a simple concern: too many literacy assessments still rest on narrow, standardised models of writing even as students and workers are asked to communicate across linguistic, cultural, and technological boundaries.

 When assessments fail to represent that complexity, they do more than mismeasure performance.
 They distort teaching, restrict opportunity, and reproduce injustice.